bill0930/react_sandwich/README.md

+# README.MD

+### [Video Demo](https://www.youtube.com/watch?v=AH4ykFYAQuk) of the front-end part

+The system is able to
+- check order status from backend (Sent, Received, Succeed ,Failed)
+- make order to backend

 ![System_architeture](https://i.imgur.com/e5orHC7.png)

 The front-end users make requests to Server A,  then the front-end webpage display the corresponding content to ServerA response.